jhallen/vivado_setup/README.md

         sw/foo_bsp/             - BSP project derived from wrapper.
 Not checked in. sw/.metadata            - Eclipse workspace crap.
 Not checked in.

-It is important to understand some issues with the XSDK:
+It is important to understand some issues with XSDK:

 * When you start it with the -hwspec option (as it is when you "Launch SDK" from Vivado), there is a very high chance that it will import the hdf as a new design wrapper project instead of updating your existing one.